-The most renowned live stream platform, which deals with the events like this – Slooh, gathered the footage from at least a few other providers, while the Canal 10 and CS Iive were also included.
+The most renowned live stream platform, which deals with the events like this – Slooh, gathered the footage from at least a few other providers, while Canal 10 and CS Iive were also included.

 In the meantime, the weather background in Namibia was various across the country.
 Surprisingly the clouds were forming above Windhoek – the capital city.
 I wasn’t surprised to see the overcast sky in the extreme easternmost part of the country located in the humid subtropical climate characterized by hot and humid summers.
 The Okavango Basin, where the north-easternmost part of Namibia lies is characterized by regular rainfalls during the summer, which lasts between December and February.
 These rainfalls occur as thunderstorms mostly in the afternoon and evening time.
-The clouds come from the north-east as per typical wind direction during the summer period.
-In turn, the north and central part of the country lies within the semi-arid climate, where up to 300 days with sunshine is reported yearly on average.
+The clouds come from the northeast as per typical wind direction during the summer period.
+In turn, the north and central part of the country lies within the semi-arid climate, where up to 300 days of sunshine is reported yearly on average.
 The bad weather is confined to the summer months only with its peak in January and February.
 Regrettably December sometimes also is not the best month for astronomical observations.
 This time usually the first rain arrives.
-The wet season usually starts with the regular vertical-developed clouds bringing thunderstorms and rain in places.
+The wet season usually starts with regular vertical-developed clouds bringing thunderstorms and rain in places.
 The eastern part of Namibia, where the Kalahari Desert is located, features about 4 months of the wet season with some rainfalls occurring sparkly and significant cloudiness.
 West Namibia regions belong to the Namib Desert, which is drier than the Kalahari Desert.
 The problem of the western part of Namibia especially along the coast lies in cloudiness.
 The cold Benguela current causes a frequent low-level cloud deck appearance as well as thick fogs occurring sparkly across the Namib Desert even up to 6 months per year.
-At the coast, the low-level clouds are present especially overnight.
+At the coast, low-level clouds are present, especially overnight.

 Below you can see the weather conditions in Namibia at 2pm local time, about 5 hours before umbra arrived.

 The eclipse day in Namibia featured different weather across the country.
-The Namib and Kalahari deserts were mostly sunny, unlike the Okavango Basin and Zambezi region, where thundery conditions occurred from early hours.
+The Namib and Kalahari deserts were mostly sunny, unlike the Okavango Basin and Zambezi region, where thundery conditions occurred from the early hours.
 The most interesting part of the shore – Walvis Bay region was overcast, although the large cloud body was moving northwards.

 Unfortunately, the rain arrived in Windhoek, making the sky totally cloudy.